markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/test-debug/test.md

         "brightness": "-0.50"
     }
     ```
-    These are the same key/values passed into the [Dev Tool's Asset Compute profile definition](../develop/dev-tool.md), less the `worker` key.
+    These are the same key/values passed into the [Development Tool's Asset Compute profile definition](../develop/development-tool.md), less the `worker` key.
 1. Add the expected [rendition file](./assets/test/success-parameterized/rendition.png) to this test case and name it `rendition.png`.
 This file represents the expected output of the worker for the given input `file.jpg`.
 1. From the command line, run the tests the project root by executing `aio app test`
     + Ensure [Docker Desktop](../set-up/development-environment.md#docker) and supporting Docker images are installed and started
-    + Terminate any running Dev Tool instances
+    + Terminate any running Development Tool instances

 ![Test - Success ](./assets/test/success-parameterized/result.png)